- May 9, 2016 at 4:41 PM #3538

 Installing TWRP custom recovery may require your Android’s bootloader to be unlocked and may VOID your warranty and may delete all your data.
 Before proceeding further you may consider backup your all data.
 You are the only person doing changes to your phone and I cannot be held responsible for the mistakes done by you.
 Neither the developer nor we can be held responsible for any disaster that happens to your device.

-Before proceeding to root your device if you want to take a backup of your current data then please follow the link for how to backup all the data on your android device:
+Before proceeding to install TWRP on your Samsung phone, if you want to take a backup of your current data then please follow the link for how to backup all the data on your android device:

 Step by step guide to take full backup of your phone data